Thai probe hits hurdle; no bomb match to suspects' DNA

 The man was carrying a Chinese passport which gave his name as Yusufu Mieraili, and his place of birth as the western Chinese region of Xinjiang, but it was unclear if it was authentic.

-If the China link is proven it would add weight to theories by some security experts that the bombing could have been revenge by sympathizers of the mainly Turkic-speaking Uighur Muslims from Xinjiang.
+If the China link is proven it would add weight to theories by some security experts that the bombing could have been revenge by sympathisers of the mainly Turkic-speaking Uighur Muslims from Xinjiang.

 In July, Thailand deported 109 Uighurs to China, where many suffer persecution.
 That struck a chord in Turkey, which has a large Uighur diaspora.